scieloorg/kernel_to_webiste/README.md

 ## Observations
 Keep in mind that this is an initial version of our application.
-The idea, at this moment, is to provide a simple interface where users can register and login into the system.
+The idea, at this moment, is to provide a simple interface where users can authenticate, search and send packages.